dentolos19/sorting-visualizer/README.md

 ## ⚒️ Usage

-You can just run `start.bat` which automatically creates a Python virtual environment, installs all required dependencies, and starts the application.
+To get started, run `start.bat`.
+No further action is required, but make sure you fulfil the prerequities below!
+To setup the development environment, run `setup.bat` which will create a Python virtual environment and install all required dependencies automatically.

 ### Prerequities